 Rev. Jerome P. Norris' Installation Ceremony was held on Sunday, December 27, 2009, at Emmanuel Missionary Baptist Church.

-The year 2010 has been a blessing for Emmanuel Missionary Baptist Church and its congregation.
+The year 2010 was a blessing for Emmanuel Missionary Baptist Church and its congregation.
 Under the leadership of Rev. Jerome P. Norris, we have had new members join, and renovating and reconstruction were completed.
 Support beams were added, improvement of drainage, painting the exterior windows and walkways, and beautification of the secretary's office with painting and carpeting.
 Rev. Norris served from December, 2010 to April, 2011.
 We were blessed to have Rev. Gregory A. Sutton take over the pastoral ministry, and later voted as our Interim Pastor.

 We were blessed to have Rev. G.W.
 Temple, handle the pulpit while Rev. Sutton transpired other business for two months.
 Rev. Sutton returned to accept the position as pastor at Emmanuel.
 He was voted on February 26, 2012, to officially become pastor of the church .

 Rev. Gregory A. Sutton was installed on May 6, 2012, as pastor of Emmanuel Missionary Baptist Church.
 We have a Musician and a Drummer to uplift us every Sunday with three different choirs.(Gospel/Mass, Men's Chorus, and Youth Choir).

 The Lord has truly blessed our church family.
 We are continuously looking for bigger and better things to help us in our christian journey.

 We thank God for this Christian Leader - Pastor Gregory A. Sutton.
 We have a bus to transport college students and others needing transportation to Sunday Services.
 The 25- passenger bus will be used for other excursions.